Elon Musk probably got a huge tax break when he sold off Tesla shares - KTVZ

 To buy Twitter, Elon Musk just sold a ton of stock and made a boatload of money on the sale.
 But because of a US tax law quirk, Musk’s stock sale could give him an enormous tax break.

-Musk last month sold $8.5 billion worth of Tesla shares for more than 100 times what he paid for them.
+Musk last month sold $8.5 billion worth of Tesla shares for more than 100 times what he paid for them (he exercised options and bought them for a massively reduced price).
 But the IRS doesn’t care what Musk initially paid for the stock; it cares only what the shares were worth when he bought and sold them.

 Tesla’s stock was going for more than $1,000 a share when Musk bought 22.9 million shares late last year, but by the time he sold the 9.6 million shares last week, the price had fallen, and he received only $883 a share, on average.
 That difference comes to about $1.7 billion.